To targeted parents:

 Dr. C (in my mind’s imagination): Okay, I’ll see what I can do.

 “Help me.
 My authenticity is trapped deep inside here.
 Please, I want you to rescue me.
-But if you can’t get me all the way out, if you can’t rescue me, then leave me here, because otherwise the pathological parent will torment me if I try to escape but can’t get fully away.”
+But if you can’t get me all the way out, if you can’t rescue me, then leave me here, because otherwise the pathological parent will torment me if I try to escape but can’t get fully away.”We must first protect the child.
+Only then can we ask the child to expose his or her authenticity.

 “At least if my authenticity is buried deep inside, hidden beyond my awareness, then it’s safe.
 If you expose it but cannot protect it, then the narcissistic/(borderline) parent will destroy it.”